-Teaching: Co-facilitator, Blank Pages Workshops; Poetry Instructor, COCC Continuing Education; Instructor & Presenter, Deschutes Public Library, MUSE, Saving Grace, & elsewhere
+Teaching: Co-facilitator, The Forge; Faculty, OSU-Cascades MFA; Poetry Instructor, COCC Continuing Education; Instructor & Presenter, Deschutes Public Library, MUSE, Saving Grace, & elsewhere

-Publications: FOUND, a taut domestic thriller forthcoming in 2022; Committal, a speculative spy-fy novel about family, VA Press; spare change, FLP, finalist for the 2022 Stafford/Hall Award for poetry, Oregon Book Awards, Literary Arts; Co-editor, Placed: An Encyclopedia of Central Oregon
+Publications: FOUND, domestic noir & finalist for a New Generation Indie Book Award; Committal, speculative spy-fy novel about family; spare change, finalist for the 2022 Stafford/Hall Award for poetry, Oregon Book Awards, Literary Arts; Co-editor, Placed: An Encyclopedia of Central Oregon

 Essays, stories, reviews, & poems appear in Denver Quarterly, phoebe, Witness, The Feminist Wire, The Rumpus, Beloit Poetry & elsewhere.
 Best of the Net & Pushcart Prize nominee.